 I was fighting so hard to make sure that my son didn’t have the condition though, somewhere deep inside me, I knew that I was fighting a losing battle.
-I struggled to understand what was going on.
+It was a struggle to understand what was going on.
 Why my baby?
 Why me?
 Why us?
 I had the perfect dream in my head on how my future will look like and yet, all of a sudden, everything became so bleak.
 I cried buckets of tears almost every night thinking back to the things I’ve done while I was pregnant.
 Did I do something wrong throughout my pregnancy?
 Was there something that my OB missed?
-Is this something that it is in my genes?
+Is this something that is in my genes?
 So many questions, yet I never found the answers.

 My son’s first four months of life was a series of confinements, doctor’s appointments, blood tests, doctor’s appointments and surgery for his lens extraction since he was born with congenital bilateral cataract – which apparently was also a symptom of Down syndrome.
 It was exhausting.
-And with every consultation, we get one good news and then a bad news.
-My emotions were in a roller coaster ride during those times.
+And with every consultation, we get one good news and then a piece of bad news.
+My emotions were on a roller coaster ride during those times.

 It took me three and a half months to get it done.
 I was just not ready.
 I was praying so hard for a miracle that one day I will wake up and my son will be the perfect little boy that I had in my dreams.
 That I will wake up with him able to see without clouds in his eyes.
 I will wake up to see him all perfect and well.
 After his blood was extracted for his karyotyping, I gave it all up.
 I remember thinking, whatever will be, will be.
 But one thing I held on was the hope for a small miracle for my son.

 I got my son’s karyotyping results a month after.
 The results were already available after three weeks but I didn’t have the courage to get it.
-I wanted to know but I was not really jumping with the idea that my son may have Ds.
+I wanted to know but I was not really jumping with joy at the idea that my son may have Ds.
 The piece of paper containing my son’s test results gave me a sucker-punch.
 It was the lowest point of my life.

 I joined Down Syndrome Association of the Philippines, Inc (DSAPI) and I have found them to be a great moral support for someone who felt at a loss after such a diagnosis.
-There were other several DS groups in Facebook as well that I joined in as part of my coping mechanism.
-They have all been a great support system (even if I rarely get to meet with the group) in my lowest point.
+There were other several DS groups on Facebook as well that I joined in as part of my coping mechanism.
+They have all been a great support system (even if I rarely get to meet with the group) at my lowest point.
 I realized that I was not alone in this journey.
 There are quite a lot of us walking through the same path.

 In the last year, I have seen my son grow into the little toddler that he is now.
-He is now 18 months old – active, jolly, hard-headed at times just like his mom, and is just like any normal, typical toddler, ready to explore the world in his own way.
+He is now 18 months old – active, jolly, hard-headed at times just like his mom.
+He is just like any normal, typical toddler, ready to explore the world in his own way.
 I learned to let go of the “perfect” little boy in my head and embrace this not-so-perfect little boy in place.
-Yes, he is not perfect as I perceived perfect to be, but he is perfect in his own way.
+Yes, he is not perfect as I perceived perfection to be, but he is perfect in his own way.
 He is mine, my son, of my blood, and he has brought me nothing but pure joy.